0xdcota/blockchain-developer-bootcamp-final-project/README.md

 # Efiat.world - digital currencies system
+## Proof of Concept
 ### Consensys Blockchain Developer Project
 November 7, 2021
 Author: daigaro.eth
+Disclaimer: This project was developed as a proof of concept and submitted as final project for the Consensys Blockchain Developer Bootcamp.
+The contents in this project are not complete and not intended for a production environment.

 ### Electronic currencies for smaller economies
 Although cryptocurrencies of many types already exist, there is fairly a low adoption in developing countries.
 This project will focus on Latin America (Latam).